teuben/teunix/Install/Linux_U20.04.md

        kstart plasmashell

-3. the directory .local/share/akonadi can get pretty big, this is for finding files (like the finder on Mac) but the "locate" command does functionally something very similar.
+3. the directory .local/share/baloo can get pretty big, this is for finding files (like the finder on Mac) but the "locate" command does functionally something very similar.

-   ->  is this now baloo in 20.04 ??   some poeple also complain about this, isn't "locate" sufficient ? also, krunning has some searching, where does it get it from
+   You could turn it off.

 ## Get New ...